AndrewRoe34/quick-sched/README.md

   - read      Display all serialization files or read in a file
   - save      Update the stored db with new scheduling data
   - google    Export schedule data to Google Calendar
-  - excel     Export schedule data to a .xlsx
   - doc       Display documentation for a command
   - ls        Display all available commands